 Although gamelan music is a performed tradition, it has significant spiritual elements and is not merely entertainment.
 Like the couple wishing for a child, Balinese gamelan is often performed for a ceremonial or ritual reason and with offerings made to deities.
 Many gamelan instruments, it is said, are imbued with spiritual powers, to the extent that mistreating them can lead to sickness or other tragedy.

-As an ethnomusicologist, Bethany Collier, an assistant professor of music, studies the role of gamelan in Indonesian life.
+As an ethnomusicologist, Bethany Collier, a professor of music, studies the role of gamelan in Indonesian life.

 "It's easy to write a musicological study that talks about instrumentation and practices, such as offering making, but when you take seriously a discourse about spiritual power, I think you are doing something that is little different.
 I think you are empowering the voices of Balinese who are living this aspect of their life in a very real way," Collier said.
 "This isn't folklore to them.
 This is reality."